LimaRAF/THREAT/README.md

 individual influence on the size of the species EOO.

-Also, the impact of the estimation or imputation of missing species information in the assessments that should evaluated and presented.
+Also, the impact of the estimation or imputation of missing species information in the assessments should be evaluated and presented.
 See the section ‘Missing information, uncertainties and solutions’ below for which information may include uncertainties in the assessments.